Luis Octavio

 Context

-My RoleI ran the internal audit and followed up on the external one, defined the new visual system, and coordinated implementation across the entire app and website.
-I was also responsible for building the governance documentation the team would use long after this project ended.
+Ran the internal audit, defined the new visual system, and coordinated implementation across the entire app and website.

 03